-- 5.1 A bus operator safety scorecard has been developed using safety related metrics to benchmark safety performance at an operator and garage level. - 5.2 There are three opportunities for utilising the scorecard for the Panel to consider: - (a) performance management where scores will form part of the regular meetings TfL has with the operators to discuss actions and initiatives to improve safety; - (b) the current contract extension of up to two years would be dependent on a defined safety score to be introduced in 2017; and - (c) tender evaluation where the operator will be given a score that is used as part of the criteria for awarding new contracts. - 5.3 It is proposed that all three are taken forward due to the varying timescales associated with these activities.
+- 5.1 A bus operator safety scorecard has been developed using safety related metrics to benchmark safety performance at an operator and garage level and is in the process of being validated. - 5.2 There are three opportunities for utilising the scorecard for the panel to consider: - (a) performance management where scores will form part of the regular meetings TfL have with the operators to discuss actions and initiatives to improve safety; - (b) the current contract extension of up to two years would be dependent on a defined safety score to be introduced in 2017; and - (c) tender evaluation where the operator will be given a score that is used as part of the criteria for awarding new contracts. - 5.3 It is proposed that all three are taken forward due to the varying timescales associated with these activities.
 Performance management can begin immediately, whereas contract extensions and tender evaluation will take longer to implement.